-[56]The side effect of the bubble collapse can also lead to spatter formation (see 96 – 104 ms in Supplementary video 3), reducing the amount of powder available for LPBF and resulting in a low-density region in the glass track, see the light grey colour in the middle of the SiO2 + C tracks.
+Under the LPBF conditions, the pressure of the silica melt is expected to be ca. 1 atm.
+Even though the melting temperature of the fused silica is high, the pressure in the melt track is 6 order magnitudes lower than the required pressure for CO2 to dissolve into the silica melt [56], and hence it exolves as a gas molecule.
+The migration of gas pores is slow within the viscous glass, trapping inside the SiO2 track.
+Moreover, the laser melting process may also trap some of the argon gas from the environment into the glass track.
+Morever, the side effect of the bubble collapse can also lead to spatter formation (see 96 – 104 ms in Supplementary video 3), reducing the amount of powder available for LPBF and resulting in a low-density region in the glass track, see the light grey colour in the middle of the SiO2 + nano-C tracks.